Location: Center Strip

 The sports book is quite different from a tradition standpoint.
 It’s located away from the main casino, on the lower level under the main lobby.
 A big betting board occupies a lobby area but unlike traditional sports books there are no seats here to watch the action.
 Instead you go inside the adjacent Lagasse’s Stadium (yes, that Lagasse).
 It’s a giant space with tons of flat screen televisions, comfy couches, and a diverse menu of food to keep you satisfied while you watch the game.
 Or scream “Bam!” just to amuse yourself.

 Restaurants and lounges are scattered around the periphery of the casino, mostly higher end places but with a few moderate entries like the always dependable Grand Lux Cafe.
-Entries from celebrity chefs include restaurants from Mario Batali and Wolfgang Puck to drop a couple of names.
-A new food court opened just off the casino floor in late 2017.
+Entries from celebrity chefs include restaurants from Wolfgang Puck and there’s a new food court opened just off the casino floor in late 2017.

 A waterfall in the center of another three-story rotunda is the centerpiece to the Grand Canal Shoppes, an extension of the mall that starts on The Venetian side and continues over here, although without the grand canal.
 Much like the rest of the hotel, the two are connected but the mood changes dramatically when you cross from the Venetian territory to the Palazzo territory.
 Think Rodeo Drive instead of Venice and you’ll be in the right neighborhood.